leduythuccs/leduythuccs/README.md

 I'm currently a 3rd-year student, majoring in Computer Science.
 I have a huge knack for algorithm design and data structures.

 I'm a leader of [VNOI](https://team.vnoi.info/) technical team.
 We are building a [Vietnamese Online Judge](http://oj.vnoi.info/) with over 800 000 monthly page views, 8000+ user, you can check its repo [here](https://github.com/VNOI-Admin/OJ).
-We are looking for help to maintaining/upgrading the project as well (new feature, security, reduce response time, ...).
+We are looking for help to maintaining/upgrading the project as well (new features, improve security, reduce response time, ...).

 <p align="center">